Master of Science in Marine Policy

 |Course Number||Course Name|

-|ECO 477||Economics of Environmental and Resource Management|
+|ECO 477||Economics and Environmental and Resource Management (3 credits)|

-|ECO 581||Socio-ecological Systems Modeling|
+|ECO 581||Socio-ecological Systems Modeling (3 credits)|

-|SMS 552||Coupled Natural and Human Systems|
+|SMS 552||Coupled Natural and Human Systems (3 credits)|

-|SMS 557||Coast Practices and Coastal Zone Management|
+|SMS 567||Coast Practices and Coastal Zone Management|

 |SMS 562||Fisheries Population Dynamics|

-|SMS 567||Knowledge & Part in the Science Policy Process|
+|SMS 567||Knowledge and Participation in the Science Policy Process (3 credits)|

-|SMS 597||Independent Study|
+|SMS 597||Independent Study (variable credits)|

-|SMS 598||Special Topics|
+|SMS 598||Special Topics (variable credits)|

 Dual Master Degree in Marine Science and Policy